Options

 This option lets you opt-in to non-default builds, like pre-releases and free-threaded Python.
 These are not included by default to give a nice default for new users, but can be added to the selectors available here.
 The allowed values are:

 • cpython-freethreading: PEP 703 introduced variants of CPython that can be built without the Global Interpreter Lock (GIL).
 Those variants are also known as free-threaded / no-gil.
 This will enable building these wheels while they are experimental.
 The build identifiers for those variants have a t suffix in their python_tag (e.g. cp313t-manylinux_x86_64).
-For backward compatibility, CIBW_FREE_THREADED_SUPPORT is also supported until cibuildwheel 3.

 Caution